 - What is your favourite?
 And why?

-When it comes to this brand naming test, the more people you can get to critique the list, the better.
+When it comes to this brand naming process, the more people you can get to critique the list, the better.

-Remember that a good brand name is the key to success in your industry, so invest your time, and trust in the process.
+Remember that the right brand name is the key to success in your industry, so invest your time, and trust in the brand strategy process.

 Author Bio: Callum Mundine is part of the marketing team at www.oneegg.com.au.
 He is an Amazon marketplace & white hat link building specialist and has launched multiple successful brands on Amazon.com.
 Callum like his eggs boiled.